Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt: Method

 \subsection{Variance-based Ranking}

-Inspired by the scoring and calibration method of \citet{lu2021fantastically, zhao2021calibrate}, we introduce a novel scoring method applicable to zero-shot classification tasks that allows ranking the $Q*N$ retrieved prompt embedding candidates by considering the \textit{answer choice distribution} of the given target task as extra cues together with the original \textit{frequency} cues.
-To accomplish this, we perform multiple forward passes with the concatenation of each candidate prompt embeddings together with the given \textit{hard} prompt (without concatenation of input instances) of the target task and give a higher score to the embedding candidate that results in lower \textit{variance}.
+Similar to the scoring and calibration method of \citet{lu2021fantastically, zhao2021calibrate}, we introduce a scoring method applicable to zero-shot classification tasks that allows ranking the $Q*N$ retrieved prompt embedding candidates by considering the \textit{answer choice distribution} of the given target task as extra cues together with the original \textit{frequency} cues.
+To accomplish this, we perform a forward pass with the concatenation of each candidate prompt embeddings together with the given \textit{hard} prompt (only including the instruction, excluding the input instance) of the target task and give a higher score to the embedding candidate that results in lower \textit{variance}.
 Ideally, the combination of soft and hard prompts should result in equal probability among the answer choices because the actual context of the task is not included.

 Specifically, when given a target task with \textit{k}-th hard prompt $h_k$, for each candidate embedding $E_{ij}$, we calculate the scoring as follows:

 where $y$ refers to the available output options of the target task.